fleemaja/javascript30/README.md

 #### Javascript
 [Javascript 30](https://javascript30.com/ "Javascript 30") - 30 Day Vanilla JS Coding Challenge.
 Build 30 things in 30 days with 30 tutorials.
 No frameworks.
 No compilers.
 No libraries.
 No boilerplate.

+[Learn Redux](https://learnredux.com/ "Learn Redux") - 20 video tutorials to help you learn how to build JavaScript apps with React.js and Redux.

+[React Native Express](http://www.reactnativeexpress.com/ "React Native Express") - Linear, well-organized path to learning the React Native cross-platform app framework.

 [Programming from A2Z](http://shiffman.net/a2z/ "Programming from A2Z") - This course focuses on programming strategies and techniques behind procedural analysis and generation of text-based data.

 [Programming Design Systems](https://programmingdesignsystems.com/ "Programming Design Systems") - A free digital book that teaches a practical introduction to the new foundations of graphic design.

-[React Native Express](http://www.reactnativeexpress.com/ "React Native Express") - Linear, well-organized path to learning the React Native cross-platform app framework.

-#### General
-[Crypto101](https://www.crypto101.io/ "Crypto101") - Crypto 101 is an introductory course on cryptography, freely available for programmers of all ages and skill levels.

 #### Python